 Yoga Books (many of these books include activities):

-- The Yoga Zoo Adventure: Animal Poses and Games for Little Kids – A favorite of mine.
-I have already rechecked this book out twice from our library.
+- Yoga Zoo Adventure – A favorite of mine.
+I have already rechecked this book twice from our library.
 So many great and fun ways to integrate yoga into your daily routines and activities with your children

-- ABCs of Kids Yoga – Wonderful book, highly recommend
+- ABCs of Kids Yoga – A wonderful book, highly recommend

 There are several other books I have on hold at our local branch of the library.
 Some tell a story and some are more instructional.
 I am really excited to dig into them with my boys.

 Yoga Activities and Resources:

 - The ABCs of Yoga for Kids Learning Cards– these cards accompany the ABCs of Yoga books.

 - Learn With Yoga ABC Yoga Cards for Kids – I haven’t purchased these cards but probably will if I can’t get my act together to make some on my own.
 Great reviews on Amazon and very helpful for educators and parents.

 - These matching cards are great because they use real-life images of kids and various items to connect the poses to the “real” world in which the child lives

 - I love this post on a yoga exercise for preschoolers from Montessori by Hand about yoga practice in her classroom.
 How lucky are these children?